 Are there other ways to clean a glass stove top?

-- Use a commercial product – Using a commercial product is always an option to clean your stove top.
-The best products out there are Bar Keepers Friend MultiPurpose Cooktop Cleaner, Affresh Cooktop Cleaner, and Cerama-Bryte.
+- Use a commercial product – Using a commercial product is always an option to clean your stovetop.
+The best products are Bar Keepers Friend MultiPurpose Cooktop Cleaner, Affresh Cooktop Cleaner, and Cerama-Bryte.
 Before using a purpose cleaner, check the stove’s label and manufacturer’s instructions so that you don’t accidentally cause any damage with these cleaners.

-- A combination of baking soda, dish soap, and hydrogen peroxide – You can create this powerful cleaning solution to clean your stovetop.
+- Combining baking soda, dish soap, and hydrogen peroxide – You can create this powerful cleaning solution to clean your stovetop.
 Start by sprinkling dish soap on the glass stove top, followed by baking soda and then some hydrogen peroxide.
 Allow the solution to soak in, and then use a soft sponge to wipe it down.

-Are there products you should avoid when cleaning glass cooktop?
+Are there products you should avoid when cleaning glass cooktops?

-There are definitely products that you should absolutely try to stay away from when cleaning a glass stove top.
+There are products that you should try to stay away from when cleaning a glass stove top.
 They include:

-- Glass Cleaner – will it might be tempting to use a glass cleaner, but the ammonia found in those cleaners can streak or stain the surface of the stove.
-Try to avoid using any glass cleaner, like Windex, that is not specifically created for this purpose.
+- Glass Cleaner – it might be tempting to use a glass cleaner, but the ammonia in those cleaners can streak or stain the stove’s surface.
+Avoid using any glass cleaner, like Windex, not specifically created for this purpose.

-- Steel wool, Scrub brush, or Scouring pad – these types of abrasive cleaners can scratch or damage your glass stove top.
-Instead, use a clean cloth, sponge, or microfiber towel to wipe your stove top clean.
+- Steel wool, Scrub brush, or Scouring pad – these abrasive cleaners can scratch or damage your glass stove top.
+Instead, use a clean cloth, sponge, or microfiber towel to clean your stove top.

 Can I clean a glass-top surface while it is hot?

 It is not recommended that you clean your stovetop while it is still hot.
-You must wait until it cools down in order to clean it.
-Cleaning the glass surface while it’s still hot can crack the glass stovetop and cause severe irreversible damage.
+You must wait until it cools down to clean it.
+Cleaning the glass surface while still hot can crack the stovetop and cause severe, irreversible damage.